BONUS: Don't want to read? Watch our webinar here: https://blog.nicejob.co/webinars/how-to-turn-your-website-into-an-unstoppable-sales-machine

 If you don’t have the time to send manual invites and remind your customers, our reviews product will do this for you.
 We make it easy for you to get more reviews on autopilot.
 This saves you time and money.
 And it helps you gather persuasive content for your lead-generation website.

 Create a list of your most common objections.
-Whenever you hear a common objection, insert that in the spreadsheet.
+Whenever you hear a common objection, insert that in a spreadsheet.

 Whenever you collect a review that answers an objection, add that to your spreadsheet.